Grand Staircase-Escalante National Monument (Utah).

 Upper Missouri River Breaks National Monument (Montana).
 Photo: Bob Wick (BLM), flickr.

-But from now until July 10—and May 26, in Bears Ears' case--we have a window when we can submit comments and tell Interior Secretary Ryan Zinke these places are worth saving.
+But from now until July 10 we have a window when we can submit comments and tell Interior Secretary Ryan Zinke these places are worth saving (with the exception of Bears Ears whose deadline was May 26).
 At this moment, your voice carries a lot of weight.
 Please speak up!

 Bears Ears is on the docket first.
 It is considered one of the most "endangered" historical sites in America, and Native American tribes petitioned President Obama to give it monument protection.
 But Trump and anti-public lands lawmakers have attacked it ferociously, and now Bears Ears is in trouble.